 Which other frequent flyer programs do you recommend travellers in Australia join?
 Share in the comments below.

-The 9 best frequent flyer programs to join when you’re starting out was last modified: October 17th, 2024 by Brandon Loo
+The eight best frequent flyer programs to join when you’re starting out was last modified: May 20th, 2025 by Brandon Loo